This article covers some of the most important aspects of starting a juice business.

 How to Design a Commercial Juicing Kitchen

 One of the most common questions we get from people starting a juice business is how to set up a kitchen for cold-pressed juice.
-We decided to put together an infographic that shows a simple kitchen setup, equipment list, and flow diagram for a cold-pressed juice kitchen:
+We decided to put together infographics that show simple setup, equipment lists, and flow diagrams for a cold-pressed juice kitchen and for a juice bar.
+You can download the free PDFs here:

 When designing a kitchen, you need to think about the flow.
 How are people going to move around the kitchen?
 We don’t want two people crossing paths and running into each-other if it can be avoided, and we want to minimize the amount of time people spend moving around.
 In this example, we designed the kitchen so that the juice-making process flows in a clockwise fashion around the kitchen.
 Designing a kitchen in this way will make your employees more efficient and with minimum confusion in their work area.